-At PrintingForLess.com we consider ourselves to be a green printer, and we are excited about helping the environment with our green printing practices.
-We are proud to use paper made by the Oji Paper Group for our many of our standard house papers.
-Oji is based in Japan and adheres to that country's incredibly strict environmental standards.
-Oji obtains 60% of its pulp from recovered paper, and nearly all of the rest from its own sustainably managed tree plantations.
+At PFL we go out of our way to be a green printer, and we are excited about helping our customers who care about the environment through our green printing practices.
+We are proud to use paper made using environmentally responsible practices from farm, to pulp to paper.
+That means using pulp from recovered paper, and sourcing new pulp from sustainably managed tree plantations.

 Additionally, our inks are vegetable-based, primarily soy, which is both gentle on the environment and produces bright, high-quality images.
 We also use water-based aqueous coatings to protect your printed pieces.
-It provides a high-gloss surface that deters dirt and fingerprints and is friendlier to the environment than the UV coatings used by other commercial printing companies.
+It provides a high-gloss surface that deters dirt and fingerprints and is friendlier to the environment than the UV used as a standard by many commercial printing companies.

 quote on our Custom Pricing